bfssi-forest-dussault/AmpliconPipeline/README.md

                                pipeline to establish acceptable
                                trimming/truncation parameters to pass to
                                dada2.
-  -tlf, --trim_left_f INTEGER  Trim n bases from the 5' end of the forward
+  -tf,  --trim_left_f INTEGER  Trim n bases from the 5' end of the forward
                                reads.
 Defaults to 10.
-  -tlr, --trim_left_r INTEGER  Trim n bases from the 5' end of the reverse
+  -tr,  --trim_left_r INTEGER  Trim n bases from the 5' end of the reverse
                                reads.
-Defaults to 10.
+Defaults to 5.
   -trf, --trunc_len_f INTEGER  Truncate the forward reads to n bases.
 Defaults
-                               to 290.
+                               to 280.
   -trr, --trunc_len_r INTEGER  Truncate the reverse reads to n bases.
 Defaults
-                               to 290.
+                               to 280.
   -v, --verbose                Set this flag to enable more verbose output.
   --help                       Show this message and exit.
 ```